AvaIre/docs/heroku-guide.md

 <a name="hosting-from-source-avaire-deploy-note"></a>
 #### Small note
 If you changed some files in your fork, it's possible that you will have a merge conflict.
-You have to manually fix this yourself by following the tips/FAQ GitHub gives you on that pull and merging it manually through the command line or GitHub desktop app.
+If you are using Heroku Scheduler to update, an issue will be automatically created under your name in your repo's issue tracker.
+You have to manually fix this yourself by following the tips/FAQ GitHub gives you and merge it manually through the command line or GitHub desktop app.

 <a name="hosting-from-source-watchdog"></a>
 ### Watchdog